February 8, 2023

 Who should attend: Staff in leadership roles and/or emerging leaders in family resource centers, child abuse prevention councils, and other child and family-serving organizations.

-IMPORTANT REGISTRATION INFORMATION:
+IMPORTANT TRAINING INFORMATION:

 - By registering for a CalTrin training, you consent to be added to the CalTrin mailing list.
-This ensures that you receive notifications about the training(s) for which you are registered.
-You will also receive 2 CalTrin Connect newsletters each month.

 MEET THE SPEAKER